How does Syracuse apply AP and IB credit?

 How can I combine my interests in engineering and business?

-The H. John Riley Dual Engineering/MBA Program allows Syracuse University students to earn a bachelor’s degree from the College of Engineering and Computer Science and an MBA degree from the Whitman School of Management in a total of five years.
+The H. John Riley Dual Engineering/MBA Program allows Syracuse University students to earn a bachelor’s degree from the College of Engineering and Computer Science (ECS) and an MBA degree from the Whitman School of Management in a total of five years.
 Graduates of this program enter the workforce with a unique combination of skills – the engineering or computer science expertise needed to develop technological innovations and the business knowledge necessary to put these ideas into action.
+ECS students typically apply for the MBA at the end of their sophomore year.

 Will I be able to participate in performing arts if I’m not a music or drama major?

-Absolutely!
-Many engineering and computer science students have significant talents and passions for the performing arts.
-Syracuse University boasts many extracurricular music and drama organizations that are open to all SU students.
 Two of the best-known bands are The Pride of The Orange Marching Band and the Sour Sitrus Society.
-The University also has many other instrumental ensembles and choral ensembles, as well as numerous a cappella groups.
-Two of the most popular theater groups for non-drama majors are the First Year Players and What?
-Theatre.
+The University also has many other instrumental ensembles, choral ensembles, a cappella groups, theater organizations, and dance troupes.

 Will I be required to take a foreign language at Syracuse?

-If you are interested in continuing to study a foreign language or starting to study a new one, there are many options at Syracuse.
-The University offers courses in 20 different languages!
-You may learn more via the Department of Languages, Literatures and Linguistics.
+If you’re interested in continuing to study a foreign language or starting to study a new one, there are many options at Syracuse.
+For more info, visit the Department of Languages, Literatures and Linguistics.

 Does Syracuse offer summer engineering classes?

-Also, Syracuse’s Summer College for High School Students offers rising juniors and seniors an opportunity to take innovative engineering courses and live in one of our residence halls.
-Students attend Summer College during the summer prior to the start of their 11th grade or 12th grade year.
+Also, Syracuse’s Summer College offers rising high school juniors and seniors an opportunity to take innovative engineering courses and live in one of our residence halls.
+Students attend Summer College during the summer before the start of their 11th-grade or 12th-grade year.

 What academic support is available to students?

-The Student Success Center is the headquarters for student support.
-A signature Student Success program is the Academic Excellence Workshops (AEW).
-Students register for AEWs at the beginning of the semester and they meet weekly with their workshop groups.
-These workshops are aligned with key courses such as calculus, statics, dynamics, etc. The workshop consists of 6-8 student participants and a upper-class student facilitator.
+All Engineering and Computer Science students have a team of three advisors who support their academic and career success.
+Academic Excellence Workshops (AEW) are one of our signature programs.
+These workshops are aligned with key courses such as calculus, statics, dynamics, etc. The workshop consists of 6-8 student participants and an upper-class student facilitator.
 They work on problems that are aligned with a particular course that all of the participants are taking in that semester.
 Many students attribute their academic success in part to their participation in AEW.

 It is also important to note that students have excellent opportunities to establish strong connections with their professors.
 Students are always welcome to meet with their professors during their office hours – just to say hello or to ask for assistance with a concept discussed in the course.
 In addition, teaching assistants, who work closely with faculty to ensure student learning, are excellent resources, and TAs also have office hours.